 EXPERIMENTAL DESIGN AND METHODS:

 Zooplankton samples are collected and processed by PIE researchers according to the following:

-NOTE: Only data from the > 335µ and >150µ sample fractions are contained in this dataset.
+NOTE: Only data from the greater than 335 micron and greater than 150 micron sample fractions are contained in this dataset.

 Collections for plankton monitoring are done annually in the early Spring and late Summer, seasons of high and low discharge respectively.
 Collections are typically synchronized to occur during the same weeks as dawn/dusk whole system metabolism studies, sediment benthic flux studies and whole estuary nutrient transect water collections.
 Planktonic collections generally occurr during mid-low ebb tides.

 Plankton are collected at four sites in the estuary representing varying salinities from near fresh water to near seawater.